cheomanigua/webdocse/content/docs/vim.md

 " end vim-plug
 call plug#end()
 ```

-4. Launch Vim and run: `:PlugInstall`
+4. If you are editing the `~/.config/nvim/init.vim` file with NeoVim, save and exit.
+Launch NeoVim again and run: `:PlugInstall`

 That's it.
 This is how you install plugins in Vim with <a href="https://github.com/junegunn/vim-plug" target="_blank">vim-plug</a>.